Introduction to Loops in C

 2. Do While Loop

-In this loop, the statements the loop need to be executed at least once.
+In this loop, the statements need to be executed at least once.
 After that, it checks the condition.
-If the condition is true, it will again have executed the loop; otherwise, it will exit it.
+If the condition is true, it will again execute the loop; otherwise, it will exit it.
 It is known as an exit-controlled loop.
-It is similar to a while loop, and the condition is always executed after the body of the loop.
+It is similar to a while loop, and the condition is always executed after the loop’s body.
 The while loop is performed only when the condition is true, but sometimes the statement must be conducted at least once, so the do-while loop has to be used.
-The difference between while and do-while loop is that in the while loop, while is written in the beginning, and do-while, the condition is mentioned at the end and ends with a semicolon (;).
+The difference between the while and do-while loops is that in the while loop, the while is written at the beginning, and in the do-while, the condition is mentioned at the end and ends with a semicolon (;).

 Syntax: